 - Create effective user interfaces for mobile apps

 - Store/retrieve data in support of mobile apps

 - Harness Internet services in support of mobile apps

-- Take advantage of common mobile extras such as GPS, mapping services, etc.
+- Take advantage of common mobile extras such as GPS, mapping, camera and phone

-- Learn new mobile app development tools independently
+- Learn more about mobile app development independently

 Learn more about Mobile App Development:

 Program Dates, Times & Details